 What Are Cryptocurrencies Used For?

-As stated, there are a huge number of different use cases that cryptocurrencies besides Bitcoin are used for.
-Ethereum is the largest decentralised applications platform that runs a world of dApps (decentralised Apps).
 They’re used for holding assets, transacting and communicating without being controlled by a central authority and more.
 Running dApps isn’t the only Difference Between Bitcoin And Etherem either, they also have different consensus mechanisms too.

 Stable coins such as Tether or USD Coin are types of cryptocurrencies that are pegged to another fiat currency like the US Dollar.
 They’re used for trading and transacting around the globe.
-Monero is a crypto specifically built and focused on privacy so that you can transact privately while Filecoin is a token used by the decentralised storage network by the same name.
-This allows users around the world to rent out their spare hard drives to enable a global, decentralised cloud storage service like Google Drive.
+Monero is a crypto specifically built and focused on privacy so that you can transact privately while Filecoin is a token used by the decentralized storage network by the same name.
+This allows users around the world to rent out their spare hard drives to enable a global, decentralized cloud storage service like Google Drive.

 What Are The Largest Cryptocurrencies?